s-suresh/s-suresh/README.md

 - 👋 Hi, I’m @s-suresh
-- 👀 I’m interested in image processing
+- 👀 I’m interested in data engineering and curretly trying it out
 - 🌱 I’m currently learning computer vision and all the rest
 - 💞️ I’m looking to collaborate on any fun projects we can do together!
 - 📫 How to reach me sureshbabu.sus@gmail.com